-You will complete the MSPPM program in three consecutive semesters, excluding summer semester.
+You will complete the MSPPM program in four consecutive semesters, excluding summer semester.
 The MSPPM curriculum is structured with a set of Common Core courses, a set of Advanced Course requirements, and free electives.
 In order to successfully complete the MSPPM program, you must complete the following:

-• 168 units of course credit;

-- All Common Core courses (unless you exempt them); - Advanced Coursework; - All other standards for graduation, including meeting minimum grade point averages.
+- 168 units of course credit; - All Common Core courses (unless you exempt them); - Advanced Coursework; - All other standards for graduation, including meeting minimum grade point averages.

-3.1 Common Core
+3.1 MSPPM Three Semester Requirements

-You must complete the Common Core requirements in order to graduate.
+You must complete the Common Core requirements and all other requirements listed below in order to graduate.
 You must take Common Core courses in the sequence shown below, unless you obtain permission in advance from the MSPPM Program Director or Associate Dean.

-all Core Co urses (1st semester) units 90-710 Applied Economic Analysis 12 90-711 Empirical Methods for Public Policy & Mgmt. or 12 90-786 Intermediate Empirical Methods for Public Policy & Mgmt.
-6 94-701 Business English (Mini 1 or Mini 2) or 6 94-702 Professional Writing (Mini 1 or Mini 2) 90-718 Strategic Presentation Skills (Mini 1 or Mini 2) 6 90-728 Introduction to Database Management (Mini 1 or Mini 2) 6 9x-xxx IT Requirement (your choice of 6 units among many choices) 6 94-700 Organizational Design & Implementation (Mini 1 or Mini 2) 6 pring Core Courses (2nd semester) 90-713 Policy & Politics: An International Perspective or 90-714 Policy & Politics in American Political Institutions 12 94-701 Business English or (taken in spring if not fall) 94-702 Professional Writing 90-718 Strategic Presentation Skills (taken in spring if not in fall) 9x-xxx IT Requirement (taken in spring if not in fall) 90-722 Management Science I (Mini 3) 6 90-760 Management Science II (Mini 4) 6

-90-724 Financial Analysis 12

-Summe er Internship (op tional) Fall Co Fall Courses (3rd semester) 90-, 91- or 94-xxx Advanced Policy (your choice of 12 units among many courses) 12 90-, 91- or 94-xxx Advanced Methods (your choice of 18 units among many courses) 18 90-, 91- or 94-xxx Electives: more if exempt from core courses 36 90-7 739 Systems Synthesis (third semester) 12 Total U Inits: 168
+Fall Core Courses Units 90-710 Applied Economic Analysis or 12 90-709 Intermediate Economic Analysis 90-707 Introductory Statistical Methods or 12 90-711 Statistical Methods or 12 90-777 Intermediate Statistical Methods 6 94-701 Business English (Mini 1 or Mini 2) or 6 94-702 Professional Writing (Mini 1 or Mini 2) 90-718 Strategic Presentation Skills (Mini 1 or Mini 2) 6 90-728 Introduction to Database Management (Mini 1 or Mini 2) 6 9x-xxx IT Requirement (your choice of 6 units among many choices) 6 94-700 Organizational Design & Implementation (Mini 1 or Mini 2) 6 Spring Core Course es 90-713 Policy & Politics: An International Perspective or 12 90-714 Policy & Politics in American Political Institutions 94-701 Business English (taken in spring if not in fall) 94-702 Professional Writing (taken in spring if not in fall) 90-718 Strategic Presentation Skills (taken in spring if not in fall) 9x-xxx IT Requirement (taken in spring if not in fall) 90-722 Management Science I (Mini 3) 6 90-760 Management Science II (Mini 4) 6 90-724 Financial Analysis 12 Summer Internshi p (Optional) 0 Fall or Spring Cour ses 90-, 91-or 94-xxx Advanced Policy (your choice of 12 units among many courses) 12 90-, 91-or 94-xxx Advanced Methods (your choice of 18 units among many courses) 18 XX-XXX Electives: more if exempt from core courses 36 90-7xx Systems Synthesis (third semester) 12 Total Units: 168